0xabdou/abdou.dev/data/blog/step-up-your-redux-game-with-typescript.md

 export type StoreExtraArg = typeof storeExtraArg;
 ```

-Nothing complicated.
-If you want some inspiration on how to instantiate multiple dependencies, you can take a look at this [code][service-locator].
-Otherwise, let's actually inject this into the store, go to `/src/app/store.ts`, and modify your `createStore` function:
+Now let's actually inject this into the store, go to `/src/app/store.ts`, and modify your `createStore` function:

 ```typescript
 // Add getDefaultMiddleware to the existing import